Defects / Bugs

 Our advice is to not estimate defects for two main reasons.

-- Estimates on bugs are typically useless anyway.
-By the time we know enough about the bug to be able to put an estimate on it, we’re usually almost finished with it.
+- Estimates on defects are typically useless anyway.
+By the time we know enough about the defect to be able to put an estimate on it, we’re usually almost finished with it.
 So any estimates we put are really just noise.

 Defects and technical debt